USS S-1: 1940–1942

-Royal Navy
+Royal Navy service

-S-1 served the Royal Navy as HMS P.552 as a training vessel for anti-submarine warfare.
-In poor condition after arriving in Durban, Natal, South Africa, she was often in repair and she was declared unseaworthy in January 1944.
+S-1 served the Royal Navy as HMS P.552, a training vessel for anti-submarine warfare.
+In poor condition after arriving in Durban, Natal, Union of South Africa, she was often in repair and she was declared unseaworthy in January 1944, after a collision in Durban harbor.

+Fate

-She was returned to the U.S. Navy at Durban on 16 October 1944, where she was stripped of vital parts and machinery, and her hull was sold for local scrapping on 20 July 1945 and she was scrapped there on 14 September of that year.
+She was returned to the US Navy, at Durban, on 16 October 1944.
+She was stripped of vital parts and machinery, and her hull was sold for local scrapping, on 20 July 1945, and she was scrapped there on 14 September 1945.